kahypar/mt-kahypar/README.md

 The presets can be ranked from lowest to the highest-quality as follows: `large_k`, `deterministic`, `default`, `quality`, and `highest_quality`.
-We recommend to use the `default` configuration to compute good partitions very fast and the `quality` configuration to compute high-quality solutions.
+We recommend using the `default` configuration to compute good partitions very fast and the `quality` configuration to compute high-quality solutions.
 The `highest_quality` configuration computes better partitions than our `quality` configuration by 0.5% on average at the cost of a two times longer running time for medium-sized instances (up to 100 million pins).
 When you have to partition a (hyper)graph into a large number of blocks (e.g., >= 1024 blocks), you can use our `large_k` configuration.
-However, we only recommend to use this if you experience high running times with one of our other configurations as this can significantly worsen the partitioning quality.
+However, we only recommend using this if you experience high running times with one of our other configurations as this can significantly worsen the partitioning quality.

 ### Objective Functions